-Mrs Pamella Morgan: P.Morgan@sanctamaria.school.nz Ext: 283
+Mrs Pamella Morgan: P.Morgan@sanctamaria.school.nz Ext: 283 (On maternity Leave until term 2, acting First Aid attendant is Dianne Guinan)

 Location - Main Reception.

 OBTAINING AND STORING STUDENT MEDICAL INFORMATION

 Essential information relating to a student's health will be obtained on enrolment and will be requested regularly e.g. going on camp or EOTC (Education Outside the Classroom).
 It is the parent's responsibility to keep the school informed of changing or new medical needs.
 All medication is securely stored at the Health Centre and information is accessible to all relevant staff via KAMAR (student management system).